US court revives and remands Alabama burial ground dispute in Muscogee Nation case News

 US court revives and remands Alabama burial ground dispute in Muscogee Nation case

-The US Court of Appeals for the Eleventh Circuit on Friday vacated a previous ruling that dismissed a lawsuit brought by the Oklahoma-based Muscogee (Creek) Nation, who challenged the construction of a casino in Alabama on land they claim is sacred.
+The US Court of Appeals for the Eleventh Circuit on Friday vacated a previous ruling that dismissed a lawsuit brought by the Oklahoma-based Muscogee (Creek) Nation, which challenged the construction of a casino in Alabama on land they claim as a sacred burial ground.

 The three-judge panel ordered the trial judge to conduct a “claim-by-claim” analysis to determine whether officials from Alabama’s Poarch Band of Creek Indians have sovereign immunity, potentially shielding them from the lawsuit.
 US Circuit Court Judge William Pryor Jr., writing for the majority, said the trial court was “better suited [than the appellate court] to consider on remand whether the Poarch officials enjoy sovereign immunity from any claim.”